Pharaoh (film): Novel

-Pharaoh (Prus novel) (Faraon) is the fourth and last major novel by the Polish writer Bolesław Prus (1847–1912).
-Composed over a year's time in 1894-95, serialized in 1895–96, and published in book form in 1897, it was the author's sole historical novel.
+Pharaoh (Faraon) is the fourth and last major novel by the Polish writer Bolesław Prus (1847–1912).
+Composed over a year's time in 1894–95, serialized in 1895–96, and published in book form in 1897, it was the author's sole historical novel.

 Jerzy Kawalerowicz, who had previously directed such films as Cellulose (1953), Under the Phrygian Star (1954), The Shade (1956), The Real End of the Great War (1957), Night Train (1959) and Mother Joan of the Angels (1961), turned in the 1960s to Bolesław Prus' novel Pharaoh because, he said, "There are brilliant things in it....
 The drama of power in Pharaoh is incredibly topical and contemporary.
 The mechanics don't change all that much."

 Kawalerowicz's co-author of the scenario, Tadeusz Konwicki, commented: "It's not a historical novel in the full sense of the word, it's above all a penetrating analysis of a system of power....
 The story of Ramses XIII is a typical example of the actions of a young person who enters upon life with a faith and need for renewal.
 He does not yet know anything about higher reasons of state, he has no interest in the laws governing the complex apparatus of power.
 It seems to him that he is the person to change the existing order of things."